-- the location and boundaries of land tenures, in place or proposed, to which the project area is or will be subject; - the location and boundaries of the project footprint showing all key aspects including excavations, stockpiles, areas of fill, watercourses, plant locations, water storages, buildings, bridges, culverts, hardstands, car parks, etc; and - the location of any proposed buffers surrounding the working areas.
+- the location and boundaries of project footprint; - the location and boundaries of land tenures, in place or proposed, to which the project area is or will be subject; - any mining and petroleum exploration leases in the region; - features of state and national environmental significance; - existing and proposed infrastructure including mining area, excavations, stockpiles, areas of fill, watercourses, plant locations, water storages, buildings, bridges, culverts, hardstands, car parks, etc; and - the location of any proposed buffers surrounding the working areas.

-If available, this section should include a rectified air photo enlargement (preferably A3 size) to illustrate components of the project in relation to the land and mining tenures and natural and built features of the area.
+This section should include a rectified air photo enlargement (preferably A3 size) to illustrate components of the project in relation to the land and mining tenures and natural and built features of the area.